BBaysinger/bb-portfolio/README.md

 ## Features

-- **Interactive Slideshow**: Previews for each portfolio piece are presented through an parallax slideshow with seamless user swiping from left to right.
+- **Interactive Slideshow**: Previews for each portfolio project are presented through an parallax slideshow with seamless user swiping from left to right.
   - **Device Overlays**: Screenshots are dynamically overlaid onto mobile and desktop device mockups for a professional presentation.
   - **Dynamic Routing**: Each slide is linked through dynamic routing, ensuring a smooth and engaging user experience with deep linkning available.
   - **Actionable Links**: Includes buttons to access: